Addiction and Crime

 Over 60% of inmates are addicted to drugs or alcohol in the US, a staggering number reflecting the need for better addiction treatment.
 Access to addiction treatment can reduce the recidivism rate.
 Treatment success rates are improved when rehabilitation options are more accessible and affordable.

-A study done by the University of Texas at Austin looked at the recidivism rates of inmates who participated in drug treatment programs and found an 11% lower recidivism rate than those who did not participate in these programs.
+A University of Texas at Austin study found that inmates who participated in drug treatment programs had an 11% lower recidivism rate (i.e., committing another crime after getting out of prison) than those who did not.

 Comprehensive programs—including counseling, education, job assistance, and long-term recovery support—are especially effective at helping people transition successfully back into their communities.